Intrivus/Aseductor/README.md

 # Aseductor
 - A simple batch script with just copy and paste to compile aseprite automatically so that you can do your work while Aseprite is compiling in the background
-- I've got the idea of making this script for a long time now as I see lots of people suffering trying to Compile Aseprite like myself.
+- I've got the idea of making this script for a long time now as I see lots of people suffering from trying to Compile Aseprite like myself.
 It took me a whole week to compile the program myself that's why I wanna help people
 - I am not good at using batch so I searched google for 70% of the code :D

 # Setup